AmpersandTarski/Ampersand/commands.md

           debugging).
   * ***--sqldump*** `devoutput`
           generate a dump of SQL queries (for debugging).
-* TODO: The following options still have to be impemented as commands:
-  * ***--sampleConfigFile*** `init`
-          write a sample configuration file (sampleconfig.yaml), to avoid retyping (and remembering) the command line options for ampersand.

 * Removed

+  * ***--sampleConfigFile***
+          We depend on docker lately to run ampersand scripts.
+Therefor, we use its features to specify the command line options for Ampersand.
+Because of this, we no longer support configuration files for Ampersand.
   * ***--skip-composer***
           skip installing php dependencies (using Composer) for prototype framework.